 Do I need a permit from GMF?

-Most building or site alterations require some level of review and approval from Green Mountain Falls.
-The Planning Commission reviews most Land Use Approval applications for compliance with the architectural standards and zoning requirements set-forth in Green Mountain Falls Zoning Ordinance §16 Zoning and §17 Subdivision, and other sections, as applicable.
-Green Mountain Falls Municipal Code is maintained and updated online by Municode.
+Most construction, exterior improvement, or site alteration requires approval from Green Mountain Falls.
+Under current code, Planning Commission reviews all proposed projects for compliance with the architectural standards and zoning requirements in Green Mountain Falls Zoning Ordinance §16 - Zoning and §17- Subdivision and §18 - Building Regulations.

-Depending on the type and size of construction, an applicant may need GMF Land Use Approval a Pikes Peak Regional Development (PPRBD) building permit, or both.
-Early consultation is the easiest way to avoid delays and establish reasonable expectations between agencies and a landowner.
+Depending on the type and size of construction, an applicant may need approval from both GMF Planning and Pikes Peak Regional Development (PPRBD) building permit, or both.
+Early consultation is the easiest way to avoid delays and establish reasonable expectations between agencies and landowner.

 Do I need a permit from PPRBD?